Julie Menin

-Julie Menin (born October 6, 1967) is a member of the New York City Council from District 5.
-Before she was elected to this position, she served as an American attorney, civil servant, non-profit executive, professor and small business owner.
+Julie Lauren Menin (née Jacobs; born October 6, 1967) is an American politician serving as the Speaker of the New York City Council.
+She has represented the 5th district since 2022, and previously worked as an attorney, civil servant, non-profit executive, professor and small business owner.
 In January 2019, she was appointed Director of the Census for NYC and Executive Assistant Corporation Counsel for Strategic Advocacy.
-Previously, she had worked as the Commissioner of the New York City Mayor's Office of Media and Entertainment and Commissioner of New York City's Department of Consumer Affairs.
+Prior to this, she had worked as the Commissioner of the New York City Mayor's Office of Media and Entertainment and Commissioner of New York City's Department of Consumer Affairs.